ScalaConsultants/Scorex/elm/README.md

     }
     ```

-- `consensus` which holds configuration for creating genesis block
+- `consensus` configuration defining parameters of blocktree and coinage spent on blocks

     `N` - max number of branches in blocktree

-    `confirmation-depth` -
+    `confirmation-depth` - unused for now

     `base-target` - it is target score of coinage that should be spent when forging new block, currently it's constant, but nodes can choose to spend more